-Renewing Let’s Encrypt certificates error - OCSP discontinued Link to heading
+Renewing Let’s Encrypt certificates error - OCSP discontinued

 For a few days I had a nagging email from my server that certbot had not managed to renew all of my certificates.